 \textit{Methodology.} The dataset and methodology follows that of \cref{sec: relevance score}, except we let (1) SimCLR-Rank use the Gaussian augmentation with scale 1, and (2) SimSiam use the zeroing augmentation with probability 0.1.
 These augmentations generally perform well for their respective methods.
 Experiments illustrating the effect of each augmentation method are included in \cref{sec: appendix augmentations}.

-\textit{Results.} In \cref{fig: pretrain comparison} we find that SimCLR-Rank performs better on MSLRWEB30K and Istella\_S, while SimSiam performs much better on Yahoo Set1 when labels are scarce. \cref{fig: tsne plots for set1 yahoo} shows the t-SNE projections of \kkt{sub-sampled item embeddings learned by SimCLR-Rank, SimSiam, and pre-final layer of a fully supervised model for Yahoo Set1.
-We see that SimCLR-Rank and SimSiam also have qualitatively different embeddings: SimSiam's embeddings are more clustered while SimCLR-Rank's embeddings are less clustered.
-These observations raise the question of whether we can constructively combine them.
-We give similar t-SNE plots of other datasets in \cref{app:simclr vs simsiam}}
+\textit{Results.} In \cref{fig: pretrain comparison}, SimCLR-Rank performs better on MSLRWEB30K and Istella\_S, while SimSiam performs better on Yahoo Set1 when labels are scarce. \cref{fig: tsne plots for set1 yahoo} shows the t-SNE projections of sub-sampled item embeddings learned by SimCLR-Rank, SimSiam, and pre-final layer of a fully supervised model for Yahoo Set1.
+SimSiam exhibit qualitatively more clustered embeddings than SimCLR-Rank, particularly for high relevance labels.
+Similar t-SNE plots for other datasets are in \cref{app:simclr vs simsiam}.

 \textbf{(2) Combining models pretrained by SimCLR-Rank and SimSiam produces a model that has the strengths of both.} To make steps towards a single recommendation for unsupervised pretraining in LTR, we unify SimCLR-Rank and SimSiam into a single method ``SimCLR-Rank + SimSiam''.